Get answers to your most-asked questions

 Please do not include any credit card account numbers in your email message to us.

-The premium refund for insured members eligible to receive a refund is equal to 25% of premiums paid (plus sales tax where applicable) for member, spouse and/or child Term Life coverage for the full policy year from April 1, 2018 to March 31, 2019.
+The premium refund for insured members eligible to receive a refund is equal to 25% of premiums paid (plus sales tax where applicable) for member, spouse and/or child Term Life coverage and/or for member, spouse Major Accident Protection for the full policy year from April 1, 2019 to March 31, 2020.

 If you have changed your bank or your credit card has been reissued and/or has a new expiry date, please contact Manulife immediately to update your payment instructions (see contact information below).